thkwag/thymelab-vscode/README.md

    - Verify JAR file path is correct
    - Check if Java is installed
    - Ensure port is available
+   - Make sure all required directories are set

 2. **Templates not loading**
    - Check if files are in correct directory